natheraf/NodeJSWebsite/README.md

-Node portion of website
+Node portion of website.
+Visit it here: http://ericma.net/n

-MERN stack: (MongoDB, Express.js, React.js, and Nodejs) plus docker
+MERN stack + Docker: (MongoDB, Express.js, React.js, and Nodejs)

-install docker
+To run it on your local machine, install docker.

-in project root directory
+In project root directory
-run `docker-compose build`
+1. run `docker-compose build`
-run `docker-compose up` after build
+2. run `docker-compose up` after build

-to stop all services
+To stop all services,
-run `docker-compose stop`
+* run `docker-compose stop`
-or run `docker-compose down --volumes` to bring everything down, removing the containers entirely, with the data volume of the services
+* or run `docker-compose down --volumes` to bring everything down, removing the containers entirely, with the data volume of the services

 Eric Ma